Prosperity-Path/PDK/README.md

 Given the statelessness, the PDK stores all incoming and outgoing messages, so that an application can query the previous interchange and construct the necessary context it needs.
 Naturally, the app can use its own database, but the PDK has one included that's accessed through REST, as well.

+### Running with Docker
+First, build the docker image and pick a sensible image name.

+`docker build . -t {YOUR PDK IMAGE NAME}`

+Then, run the docker image with `docker-pdk-env` being the environment variable file name.

+`docker run -p 49160:3000 --env-file docker-pdk-env {YOUR PDK IMAGE NAME}
+`

 ## Contributing
 The PDK is an expressjs server with the necessary logic and utilities to abstract the non-value producing pieces of the development process away.
 So to contribute, you can submit a Pull Request describing the proposed improvement to the core server and accompanying utilities.
 If you don't feel comfortable with Javascript and/or expressjs, you can start building in a language you feel comfortable with and report any issues you find or open a discussion around the proposed improvement you have in mind.
 Please note that all contributions are welcome.